-- elder abuse to the appropriate state or local authority because of information discovered during the course of a CE intake or follow-up event. - c.
-The CE Specialist transfers/hands off the client to 911 or a domestic violence, sexual assault, or human trafficking hotline or victims service provider. - 7.
+- a.
+The CE Specialist successfully diverts the participant from an emergency shelter referral as the result of an assisted rapid resolution conversation. - b.
+The CE Specialist files a mandated report of suspected or disclosed child or elder abuse to the appropriate state or local authority because of information discovered during the course of a CE intake or follow-up event. - c.
+The CE Specialist transfers/hands off the client to 911 or a domestic violence, sexual assault, or human trafficking hotline or victims service provider. - 11.
 CE Specialists must make every attempt to connect or refer participants to mainstream benefits and community-based emergency services as needed (e.g., food, clothing, SNAP benefits, warming/cooling stations, etc.).
-These connections and referrals do not need to be recorded in the participant's client record in PA HMIS. - 8.
+These connections and referrals do not need to be recorded in the participant's client record in PA HMIS. - 12.
 Heads of households already enrolled in CE projects have the right to contact CE Specialists to request information about the current status of an emergency service referral or their BNL status.
 As documented in the CE Policies and Procedures Manual, CE Specialists must first ask the participant if their current living situation has changed (and, if yes, update their CE project enrollment and CE client notes as appropriate).
-CE Specialists must then briefly inform the participant that their referral is still pending without disclosing any details about their actual place on the BNL. - 9.
-Under no circumstances must a CE Specialist disclose the actual VI-SPDAT assessment score to a participant, nor anyone else, including their family members, or their human service case manager(s). - 10.
+CE Specialists must then briefly inform the participant that their referral is still pending without disclosing any details about their actual place on the BNL. - 13.
+Under no circumstances must a CE Specialist disclose the actual VI-SPDAT assessment score to a participant, nor anyone else, including their family members, or their human service case manager(s). - 14.
 CE Specialists must use the current version of the CE Referral Partner Matrix to identify and make referrals to emergency services (through direct referral in PA HMIS to HMIS participating projects) or by providing provider contact information to participants to non-HMIS participating projects.
 The Matrix is updated at least monthly to reflect changes in emergency service project availability, eligibility criteria, and contact information.
-The current version of the Matrix is available for download here or can be provided upon request from a CE Regional Manager or the Eastern PA Continuum of Care CE Consultant. - 11.
+The current version of the Matrix is available for download here or can be provided upon request from a CE Regional Manager or the Eastern PA Continuum of Care CE Consultant. - 15.
 Client grievances must be handled by CE Specialists as follows: - a.
 If the grievance is either with the CE Specialist or another staff member employed by their agency, the CE Specialist must follow their own organization's grievance policy and procedures. - b.
-If the grievance is with a CE Specialist or CE Regional Manager employed by another Connect To Home Coordinated Entry, Eastern PA Continuum of Care emergency service, or Eastern PA Continuum of Care housing provider, the client must be informed that they can submit a written grievance to the current Chair of the Eastern PA Continuum of Care Coordinated Entry Committee, whose name and email address may be found here. - 12.
-Appropriate program staff (or a representative from CoC/ ESG funded agencies) attend mandatory Eastern PA Continuum of Care trainings.
-A representative from CoC/ESG funded programs must regularly attend Eastern PA Continuum of Care and local Regional Homeless Advisory Board (RHAB) membership meetings.
-CoC-funded projects lose points on the Eastern PA Continuum of Care renewal scoring process for lack of compliance.
-Staff are encouraged to join committees of the full Eastern PA Continuum of Care and the RHAB.
+If the grievance is with a CE Specialist or CE Regional Manager employed by another Connect To Home Coordinated Entry, Eastern PA Continuum of Care emergency service, or Eastern PA Continuum of Care housing provider, the client must be informed that they can submit a written grievance to the current Chair of the Eastern PA Continuum of Care Coordinated Entry Committee, whose name and email address may be found here.